 Lentils are the original superfood.
 They come naturally packed with fibre and protein, are low in fat and have amazing cholesterol lowering properties.
-These nutritional qualities coupled with a low carbon footprint and one would think lentils would be a part of EVERY body’s daily diet.
+With these nutritional qualities coupled with a low carbon footprint, one would think that lentils would be a part of EVERYbody’s daily diet.
 But somehow that isn’t case.
 Instead of the recognition they deserve, lentils have instead garnered a “hippie” reputation, considered delicious only by the people who don’t eat meat.
+Adding lentils to your diet is an easy way to incorporate healthy foods in your meals.
 So last year much to the despair of my family of carnivores I added lentils to our meals – a few times a week.
-And once we were over the intial complaining the addition of lentils to our weekly dinners has been well accepted even appreciated by my kids AND my hubby.
+And once we were over the initial complaining,the addition of lentils to our weekly dinners has been well accepted even appreciated by my kids AND my hubby.
 That’s a win for flavour, health and the planet!
 Yay!

 Easy Lentil Recipes

 Over the months I’ve experimented with different lentil recipes (check out this recipe Moong Dal With Zucchini, Burnt Garlic And Onions) and it was easy at the beginning mostly because Indian food has so many delicious options that utilize lentils.
 For example, Dal is a regular staple in the Indian diet, and since I was looking for easy lentil recipes that I could incorporate into my weekly meal planning, it was my go to for a while.
 As boredom set in I looked for more flavourful recipes that I could easily make even on a busy, rushed weeknight.
 That’s when Dhuli moong dal – yellow lentil, comes to the rescue.